 Nevertheless, it’s hard to deny the growing popularity of chatbots.
 Being conversational by nature, they harness the convenience associated with live chat while giving businesses a chance to partially or fully automate.
 Automate not just the conversations but also data collection, data updates, transactions, etc. Also, thanks to no-code chatbot platforms they are ever easier and cheaper to produce.

-Hence, for the time being, bots are the leaders of conversational marketing.
+Hence, for the time being, bots are the leaders of conversational sales and marketing.

-When you are talking about conversational marketing (especially chatbot-driven), you can’t forgo its multichannel capabilities.
+When you are talking about conversations (especially chatbot-driven), you can’t forgo its multichannel capabilities.
 Its adaptability to a variety of communication channels is one of the main reasons it’s applicable in so many industries as well as business scenarios and use cases.

-Here are the top four channels of conversational marketing that shouldn’t stay under your radar.
+Here are the top four channels that shouldn’t stay under your radar.